kelechi055/wheel-of-fortune/README.md

 # README
 **Wheel of Fortune Game**

-This Java program is a simple text-based game inspired by the popular game show "Wheel of Fortune."
+This Java program W.I.P.

+It is a simple text-based game inspired by the popular game show "Wheel of Fortune."
 Players can either spin the wheel to earn money or guess letters in the puzzle, which is a movie title.

 # **How to Play**